seanbao/mnemonas/docs/backup-guide.en.md

 ## Backup Failure Alerts

 Built-in `[[backup.jobs]]` reuse `[alerts]` notification channels.
-MnemoNAS sends `backup_run` or `backup_restore_drill` events when a backup fails, a restore drill fails, a restore drill is missing or stale beyond `restore_drill_stale_after`, or a successful backup has retention warnings.
+MnemoNAS sends `backup_run`, `backup_restore_drill`, or `backup_retention_check` events when a backup fails, a restore drill fails, a restore drill is missing or stale beyond `restore_drill_stale_after`, a successful backup has retention-check warnings, or a manual retention check fails or reports warnings.
 Restore-drill reminders are rate-limited and recorded as `last_restore_drill_reminder_at` in the job view.
 Webhook and SMTP email channels can both receive these events.
 A Webhook channel can be enabled with:

 ```toml
 [alerts]